The USAID Jalin Project

 Duties and Responsibilities

-The Manager is based in Jakarta, Indonesia and reports directly to the Portfolio Manager, or the COP in their absence.
-His/ her role is to manage components of one of USAID Jalin’s five Intermediate Result areas (namely Intermediate Result 5).
-The desired result for Intermediate Results 5 is: “Improved Referrals Networks scaled” and is to be partilly achieved through the following activity and output:
+The ICT for Referrals Manager is based in Jakarta, Indonesia and reports directly to the Portfolio Manager, or the COP in their absence.
+His/ her role is to manage one of USAID Jalin’s five Intermediate Result areas (namely Intermediate Result 4).
+The desired result for Intermediate Results 4 is: “Integrated ICT referral platform scaled” and is to be achieved through the following activity and output:

-Specific responsibilities of the “Manager: Strengthening Emeregncy Referral Networks for MNH Manager” include, but are not limited to:
+Specific responsibilities of the ICT for Referrals Manager include, but are not limited to:

-· Ensure the integrated ICT platform developed under USAID Jalin’s Intermediate Result 4 forms part of the formal agreements.
+· Ensure the integrated ICT platform forms part of the formal referral agreements developed under Intermediate Result 5 (Improved referral networks scaled).

 · Working collaboratively, especially with respective Technical Leads, provide appropriate technical guidance to Jalin, the MOH, and implementing partners, and communicate within and across the portfolio teams to share and receive lessons learned